Board Member Bios

 Plexus Board President

 Michelle Tomallo is President of FIT Technologies, a full service Managed IT Services firm headquartered in downtown Cleveland.
-FIT supports clients throughout Ohio and in other locations nationwide.
+FIT’s 70 employees support clients throughout Ohio and in other locations nationwide.
 FIT is certified by WBENC as a female-owned enterprise and by the NGLCC as an LGBT-BE.

-She has 18 years of senior-level management with an emphasis on start-up operations, training, business development, and change management.
-Prior to co-founding FIT in 1999, Michelle worked as a strategic development consultant for a non-profit group, was Vice President of New Life Hospice, and marketing director for healthcare facilities.
+She has over 20 years of senior-level management with an emphasis on start-up operations, training, business development, and change management.
+Prior to co-founding FIT in 1999, Michelle worked as a strategic development consultant for non-profits, was Vice President of New Life Hospice, and marketing director for healthcare facilities.

-She fancies herself a cheerleader for Cleveland, eager to be involved in the on-going transformation of the city by participating in many arts and culture events, sponsoring local organizations and being an ambassador of sorts for where she lives and works (Detroit Shoreway and Playhouse Square).
-Michelle incorporates her commitment to fitness by leading their company's wellness program and is a champion of workplace wellbeing, and is an avid runner and participant in dozens of charitable races.
+She fancies herself a cheerleader for Cleveland, eager to be involved in the on-going transformation of the city by participating in many arts and culture events, sponsoring local organizations and being an ambassador for where she lives and works (Warehouse District and Playhouse Square).
+Michelle incorporates her commitment to fitness by being a champion of workplace wellbeing.
+She is a runner and cyclist, and participant in dozens of charitable races.

-Known for her quick wit and loud laugh, Leslie Bednar is a high energy engagement consultant, currently collaborating with other professionals through Better With Mustard to provide business growth support.
-Leslie is intensely interested in all things not boring and enjoys assisting others, including clients, achieve meaningful goals.
+Known for her quick wit and loud laugh, Leslie Bednar brings a lot of energy and a giant sense of humor to all her endeavors.
+Leslie is intensely interested in all things not boring and enjoys assisting others, including clients and customers, achieve meaningful goals.

 After more than 25 years of organization management and nonprofit development work in Geauga County, Ms. Bednar moved her marketing and communication skills to Cleveland in 2014.
 Today, she creates and carries out strategy-based projects focused on building clients' audiences of partners, members, customers, or attendees.